ray-project/ray/doc/source/rllib/key-concepts.rst

 `RLModules <rllib-rlmodule.html>`__ are framework-specific neural network containers.
 In a nutshell, they carry the neural networks and define how to use them during three phases that occur in reinforcement learning: Exploration, inference and training.
-In its very basic form, an RL Module can contain a single neural network and define its exploration-, inference- and training logic to only map observations to actions.
-Since RL Modules can map observations to actions, they naturally implement policies in RLlib and can therefore be found in the :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker`, where their exploration and inference logic is used to sample from an environment.
+A minimal RL Module can contain a single neural network and define its exploration-, inference- and training logic to only map observations to actions.
+Since RL Modules can map observations to actions, they naturally implement reinforcement learning policies in RLlib and can therefore be found in the :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker`, where their exploration and inference logic is used to sample from an environment.
 The second place in RLlib where RL Modules commonly occur is the :py:class:`~ray.rllib.core.learner.learner.Learner`, where their training logic is used in training the neural network.
 RL Modules extend to the multi-agent case, where a single :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` contains multiple RL Modules.
-The following figure is a rough illustration of how the above can look in practice:
+The following figure is a rough sketch of how the above can look in practice:

 .. image:: images/rllib-concepts-rlmodules-sketch.png